 1954.
-Burger King opens their first restaurant in Miami, West Germany beats Hungary at the FIFA World Cup and Ferrari officially starts selling cars in the United States.
+Burger King opens their first restaurant in Miami, West Germany beats Hungary at the FIFA World Cup and Ferrari sells the first ever prancing horse in the United States.
 Things have never been the same ever since.

 Enzo Ferrari - reportedly - never left the country, though he wanted to offer his race and road cars across the big pond.
 He appointed Luigi Chinetti as the American importer, and this is his story…

 Meet Luigi Chinetti

 If there’s one thing you should remember today, it’s this name: Luigi Chinetti.
 Chinetti was an Italian racing driver who immigrated to the United States during the Second World War.
 In total, he competed in twelve 24 hours of Le Mans, won three of them and took first price twice at the 24 hours of Spa Francorchamps.
 He also knew his way around the car selling business.
 The perfect resume to start working for and with Enzo Ferrari you’d say.

 And, you’re right.
 They met each other during their time at Alfa Romeo and became good friends and business associates; Enzo eventually appointed Chinetti as the American Ferrari importer.

 Chinetti was born in a small town north of Milan in 1901.
 He quickly became interested in cars and he got his first job in the automotive industry at the age of 16.
 He worked for Alfa Romeo as a mechanic and worked his way up to becoming a sales for the brand in their Parisian-based dealership.